Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Introduction

-\begin{itemize} \item [$\bullet$] \textbf{Define the phenomena of Mismatched and Malicious in medical contexts as the new 2M-attack and O2M-attack}: Due to the presence of mismatched clinical issues, we introduce and define two new attack methods.
-These methods have achieved a 10\%-20\% increase in attack success rates across four state-of-the-art MedMLLMs.

-\item [$\bullet$] \textbf{Creation of a Comprehensive Medical Safety dataset, 3MAD}: Due to the lack of well-defined medical safety datasets, we introduce 3MAD to characterize various clinical inputs.
-This provides diverse datasets and evaluation metrics ($S_{\text{text}}$, $S_{\text{img}}$, ASR, RR) to assess the safety and semantic alignment of MedMLLMs, offering an objective evaluation of their robustness against malicious requests.
+Overall, we summarize our contributions as follows: \begin{itemize} \item \textbf{Define the phenomena of Mismatched and Malicious in medical contexts as the new 2M-attack and O2M-attack}: Due to the presence of mismatched clinical issues, we introduce and define two new attack methods.
+These methods have achieved a 10\%-20\% increase in attack success rates across four state-of-the-art MedMLLMs. \item \textbf{Construction of a comprehensive medical safety dataset, 3MAD}: Due to the lack of well-defined medical safety datasets, we introduce 3MAD to characterize various clinical inputs.
+This provides diverse datasets and evaluation metrics to assess the safety and semantic alignment of MedMLLMs, offering an objective evaluation of their robustness against malicious requests. \item \textbf{Propose Multimodal Cross-optimization Methodology (MCM) to jailbreak MedMLLMs (Still effective in natural scenarios)}: This contribution introduces a pioneering multimodal cross-optimization strategy for MedMLLM jailbreaking, significantly outperforming traditional methods by simultaneously addressing text and image data and dynamically selecting optimization targets based on performance. \end{itemize}